 A migraine attack that presents with an aura can feel similar to one without but with the addition of visual disturbances and other neurological symptoms that occur from 10 minutes to an hour before the onset of the headache.
 An aura can be experienced in several different ways; it has been described as blind spots, temporary loss of vision, wavy lines, flashes of light, or floaters across the visual field.
 Though less frequent, the aura phase can also include numbness, tingling, or other abnormal sensations on one side of the body, difficulty with speech, confusion, or muscle weakness.

-- Chronic migraine – when migraines occur on 15 or more days in a month for more than 3 months it is considered a chronic condition.
+When they occur on 15 or more days in a month for more than 3 months it is considered a chronic condition.
 Chronic migraines can present with or without aura and can be debilitating.

 Upper cervical chiropractors focus on a very particular region of the spine – the junction where the head and neck meet.
 The vertebra that sits there, the atlas (C1), plays a vital role in protecting the brainstem.
 The brainstem is a critical component of the central nervous system.
-If the atlas becomes misaligned, which can happen as a result of an injury (I.e. sports or motor vehicle accident) or wear and tear (I.e. years of poor posture sitting at a desk), it can hinder normal neurological function and contribute to the onset of migraines.
+If the atlas becomes misaligned, which can happen as a result of an injury (I.e. sports or motor vehicle accident) or wear and tear (I.e. years of poor posture sitting at a desk), it can hinder normal neurological function and contribute to the onset of attacks.

 The goal of upper cervical chiropractic care is to gently and precisely realign the atlas so that normal central nervous system function can be restored.
 Proper upper cervical spinal alignment is necessary to ensure that brain-body communication is occurring optimally.
 Regardless of what type of migraines you experience, you can stand to benefit from upper cervical chiropractic care.
-Many migraine patients report a significant reduction in the severity and/or frequency of their episodes, and some even call their migraines a thing of the past.
+Many migraineurs report a significant reduction in the severity and/or frequency of their episodes, and some even call their episodes a thing of the past.
 Use the search function on our website to locate an upper cervical chiropractor in your area.
 Most will offer a complimentary, obligation-free consultation to learn more about this unique approach.